 Determining when it's appropriate to use chopsticks, forks or spoons can be challenging for some travellers, even other Asians, as each country has different customs.
 In Vietnam, dishes are normally placed in the centre and people serve food for themselves with their own chopsticks and bowl.
+In Thailand and some other countries in Southeast Asia, fork and spoon are used for most dishes and chopsticks are typically provided to eat noodles.
 Usually chopsticks or other utensils are provided to scoop the food into your bowl to prevent your own chopsticks from touching the food that remains on the table.
 Dining in Southeast Asia is fairly casual with not too many rules.
 Leaving food on the plate is not considered rude.